-It’s name was Country something or other which wasn’t a good sign because these stations aren’t usually as big rig friendly as they think they are.
-In this case we were pretty lucky and it worked out fine except I’m pretty sure there was a serial killer who bought three tallboys in front of me, at least he looked like someone I would not want to meet in a dark alley!
+Its name was Country something or other which wasn’t a good sign because these stations aren’t usually as big rig friendly as they think they are.
+In this case, we were pretty lucky and it worked out fine except I’m pretty sure there was a serial killer who bought three tallboys in front of me, at least he looked like someone I would not want to meet in a dark alley!

 Fueled up we continued on our way, enjoying the scenery as we entered the Palouse region.
 This area is known for its rolling hills of wheat and the landscape is quite beautiful.

 The night before we left Portland the navigation system in our RV died.
-Mr. Misadventures did an update and after that it stopped working.
-Of course we have cell phones with Google maps, Apple maps and TomTom but we also rely on the gps in the RV because it is programmed to avoid roads and situations where big rigs shouldn’t go.
+Mr. Misadventures did an update and after that, it stopped working.
+Of course, we have cell phones with Google maps, Apple maps, and TomTom but we also rely on the GPS in the RV because it is programmed to avoid roads and situations where big rigs shouldn’t go.

-Without that we relied on the phone.
+Without that, we relied on the phone.
 Everything was fine until Google told us to turn onto Penawawa (who can forget that name!)
 Road.
 We did that no problem.
 About three miles in, it told us to turn left.
 When we got to the road where we were supposed to make our turn we took one look at the tiny dirt road and said “no way!”

 So we continued down Penawawa hoping for a rerouting only to realize there was no cell service!
 We drove hoping for a place to turn around knowing we were dreaming.
-As we came up and over a hill we came to a beautiful house and farm where a lovely lady and her four labs was sitting on her porch.
+As we came up and over a hill we came to a beautiful house and farm where a lovely lady and her four labs were sitting on her porch.
 She was like an angel.
 Her property had a big turnaround driveway and I told her we were lost, had no service and ask if we could use her driveway to turn around.

 She said, “are you trying to get to Boyer?”
 We said, “yes!”
 She said the directions are wrong (duh) and that she had been turning RVs around all summer.
 After we turned around she gave us general directions and off we went.

 We got back on the main road and stopped into a pullout hoping to get cell single.
 There was none.
 Then Mr. Misadventures remembered his SkyPro XGPS160 GPS Receiver (affiliate) that uses Bluetooth and the maps on your phone even when you don’t have service (that is the best explanation I can give you!).
-I’m always making fun of him for the gadgets he buys, but without this little baby we would have surely been lost for quite awhile!
+I’m always making fun of him for the gadgets he buys, but without this little baby, we would have surely been lost for quite a while!